Considering a student placement in an aged care setting?

 - Improved skills of the future workforce to work with older people.

-- Preparing and planning for the placement to ensure that there is adequate depth and breadth of learning experiences.
+- Plan to include adequate depth and breadth of learning experiences

 The Interprofessional Education in Aged Care (IPEAC) tool kit is a useful resource that allows those working in aged care settings to: